jobinesh/oracle-code-one/README.md

-# If you are new to Kubernetes, it is worth reading the following aritcle
+If you are new to Kubernetes, it is worth reading the following article for a quick start : https://hackernoon.com/getting-started-with-microservices-and-kubernetes-76354312b556
-https://hackernoon.com/getting-started-with-microservices-and-kubernetes-76354312b556

 # Oracle Code One 2018 demo